Leah Remini Calls Quarantined Scientology Ship ‘A Blessing In Disguise’

 Earlier this week, one of the Church of Scientology’s multiple ships, Freewind, had to be quarantined off the coast of St. Lucia due to a measles outbreak.
-Former member of the church, actress Leah Remini, has now opened up about how she feels the quarantine is a “blessing in disguise,” and how she’s hopeful that those who are wishing to flee the church will now have the opportunity to do so.
+One former member of the church, actress Leah Remini, has now opened up to say that she feels the quarantine is a “blessing in disguise,” and that she’s hopeful that those who are wishing to flee the church will now have the opportunity to do so.

-As Newsweek shared, Remini, who is now an outspoken activist against the church after witnessing what she felt were horrors inside of the organization, thinks that the docked ship offers an out for people who might be feeling as she once felt, and this could be an easy way for them to get out while they can.
+As Newsweek shared, Remini, who is now an outspoken activist against the church, thinks that the docked ship offers an out for people who might be feeling as she once felt.
+Remini believes that this incident could provide an easy way for them to get out while they can.

 “This outbreak could be a blessing in disguise because maybe some people can get off this ship of horrors.
 Circumstances like this give an opportunity for some agencies or authorities to gain access to this ship beyond what would normally be offered,” Remini said.

-Newsweek further added that some ex-members have come out and stated that they had been held against their free will, but there’s no way to tell that those stranded on the ship in St. Lucia are being told they can’t leave, other than being held for the quarantine.
+Newsweek further added that some ex-members have come out and stated that they had been held against their will, but there’s no way to tell whether or not those stranded on the ship in St. Lucia are being told they can’t leave.

-The ship is one of the many training vessels the church uses to help it’s members further advance in the organization, and they refer to it as a “pinnacle of a deeply spiritual journey.”
-Those in Scientology focus their time on ranking up in the church, and when they board the ship it’s in the hope that they will advance to New OT VIII, which Scientology considers to be the highest level of spirituality for their members.
+The ship is one of the many training vessels the church uses to help its members further advance within the organization, and they refer to it as a “pinnacle of a deeply spiritual journey.”
+Many Scientologists focus on climbing the church’s hierarchy, and when they board the ship, it’s usually in the hope that they will advance to the rank of New OT VIII — a rank Scientologists consider to be the highest level of spirituality.

 View this post on Instagram